arifmanzoor11/user-stats-tracker/README.md

 - Tracks user activity on specified post types/pages.
 - Records time spent and navigation type for logged-in users.
 - Provides an admin panel interface to view detailed stats and manage settings.
+- Delete statistics with flexible options:
+  - Delete all statistics
+  - Delete statistics by specific user
+  - Delete statistics within a date range

 ---